ImagingInformatics/machine-learning/Documentation/HOWTO-3.md

 work.
 Given that, a consistent template in the  Docker README  would be helpful.
 We suggest that submitters consider the following structure

-Docker name:
+1. Docker name:
-Author: email and or URL
+	1. Author: email and or URL
-Original Upload date:
+	1. Original Upload date:

-Purpose:
-WHat is this Docker for.
+	1. Purpose: WHat is this Docker for.
 Is is a premade ML development environment?
 A turnkey demo?

-Hardware Requirement:
-If your Docker requires a minimum amount of RAM or a base GPU, this would be the place to call this out.
+	1. Hardware Requirement: If your Docker requires a minimum amount of RAM or a base GPU, this would be the place to call this out.

-Software Requirement:
-Any software expectations beyond those covered in HOWTO-1 (or installed in teh Docker itself) should be called out here
+	1. Software Requirement: Any software expectations beyond those covered in HOWTO-1 (or installed in the  Docker itself) should be called out here

-Dataset recommendation:
-Submitters should also point users to any needed image sets to train or run their Docker.
+	1. Dataset recommendation: Submitters should also point users to any needed image sets to train or run their Docker.
 At present SiiM has very limited availability of annotated and curated image sets.

-Runtime Instructions:
-This is where you would define the DOcker command line syntax as well as any instructions to run apps within the Docker
+	1. Runtime Instructions:  This is where you would define the DOcker command line syntax as well as any instructions to run apps within the Docker